Is the Ford Bronco a Reliable SUV for 2021?

 Editor’s note: This article was updated on 6/14/2023.

-The new 2021 Ford Bronco sped onto the scene with some interesting new looks.
+The new 2021 Ford Bronco SUV sped onto the scene with some interesting new looks.
 While the Bronco might be famous for its unofficial and unsavory link to O.J.
 Simpson, can the new Ford’s reputation be based on reliability?
-Check out some of the first reviews available for this new off-roading machine.
+Check out some reviews of the newest Ford sport utility vehicle to see how it performed.

-Consumer Reports is currently testing the Ford Bronco Sport, but the vehicle already has three open recalls.
-These are all recalls from January and February of 2021, which does not bode well for the rest of the year.
+While the National Highway Traffic Safety Administration did not give a full safety rating, it shows three open recalls already.
+These are NHTSA recalls from January and February of 2021, which does not bode well for the rest of the year.

 The final recall is about the driveshaft.
-The rear driveshaft could seize while driving, which could cause a loss of control or crash.
-The dealership can fix this by increasing the lubricant level in the axel or replacing the whole axle.
+The rear driveshaft could seize while driving, which could cause a loss of control or a crash.
+The dealership can fix this by increasing the lubricant level in the axle or replacing the whole axle.
 Three recalls seem high, but there is time for the Bronco to improve.

 Fortunately, there are many models for the 2021 Bronco.
-These models are the First Edition, the Wildtrak, Badlands, Outerbanks, Black Diamond, Big Bend, and the Base model.
+These models are the First Edition, Wildtrak, Badlands, Outerbanks, Black Diamond, Big Bend, and Base.
 So if the Bronco Sport doesn’t fit your needs, one of the other options will.

 As always, you are the best person to determine if a car or SUV is reliable enough for your family.
 It might be worth a test drive if you mostly plan to take your Bronco on off-road adventures!